-We are currently exploring the material SMA--Shape Memory Alloy, which is a kind of metal composed with Titanium and Nickel atoms.
-This type of alloy is often referred as muscle wire, or nitinol, flexinol, etc. It has the property of reshape into the form it "remembers" in certain thermo conditions.
-For example, with the specific wire I was testing, in regular room temperature, it can be bent into any shape, and can be stretched 5% more of its length.
-Once it reached the temperature of 70°C in any way, it would want to return to its shape (to be straight, or to shrink, or to coil if the remembered shape is a spring form).
+This project is an exploration on SMA--Shape Memory Alloy, composed with Titanium and Nickel atoms, often referred as muscle wire, or nitinol, flexinol, etc. It has the property of reshaping into its "remembered form" in certain thermo conditions.
+I tested 2 forms of SMA, one straight, one in coiled spring form.
+In regular room temperature, the can be bent into any shape, and the spring can be stretched.
+Once it reached the temperature of 70°C through any method, they would want to return to its shape (to be straight, to shrink, the spring will returned to its compressed form).

 Smart, innovative assistive system and feature needs to be applied to the shoe as a workaround to current fastening methods to aid people putting them on.